 Linalool itself is a type of ‘terpene alcohol’ which, despite sounding like a harsh chemical you’d find in a lab, is instead a naturally occurring substance found in these families of plants.

 When used in skin care products, linalool adds a delicate fragrance.
-We’ve added linalool to our Clean Slate Cream Cleanser as we love it!
+We’ve added linalool to our Rebalance and Reset Cream Cleanser as we love it!
 It’s a colourless liquid, so it doesn’t affect the colour of the products it’s added to, just the fragrance.

-There is also evidence that linalool can have an anti-inflammatory effect on the skin.
+There is also evidence that linalool skin benefits extend to having an anti-inflammatory effect on the skin.
 Inflammation can also lead to acne and other skin conditions such as psoriasis and rosacea.
 So eliminating inflammation is good news if you have skin that acts a little contrary at times.

 Sönd Skin Care

 So not only does linalool have a beautiful fragrance, it also helps to support and calm acne prone or non conformist, stressed out skin.
 And that’s why we think it’s worthy of being added to our creamy cleanser.

 All of our skin care products have been designed to support the needs of all skin types.
 It’s especially good for those who have acne prone skin or skin that’s particularly oily or dry.
 So try us today, it could be the best thing you ever did for your skin!